secretstartups/handbook/product-development-flow/index.html.md

 To run the problem validation process:

-1. PM or Product Designer creates an issue using the [Problem Validation template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/.gitlab/issue_templates/Problem Validation.md).
+1. PM creates an issue using the [Problem Validation template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/.gitlab/issue_templates/Problem Validation.md).

 1. PM applies the `~"workflow::problem validation"` label to the associated issue; this automatically removes the `~"workflow::validation backlog"` label.